s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/NightmareFuel.md

 Let's see if we can't find anything about the video that might be useful.

-The first think I noticed was the audio was indeed missing.
+The first thing I noticed was the audio was indeed missing.
 There was no audio to the video.

 I decided to run it the video through my favorite metadata tool exiftool: